droman892/full-stack-newsletter-sign-up/README.md

 - Clone the repo: `git clone https://github.com/droman892/full-stack-newsletter-sign-up.git`
 ## Usage

-After the project files are downloaded, in the terminal, run `npm install` to install the dependencies, followed by `npm start` to start the application.
-Once the project has loaded on to the browser, feel free to edit it as you see fit using `./src/index.css` and the component files in `./src/components`.
+After the project files are downloaded, in the terminal, in the root folder, run `npm run build` to install the dependencies and update the `build` folder within the `client` directory.
+Then, run `npm run dev` to start the application (refer to `localhost:3000` when editing the front-end, and `localhost:5000` when editing the back-end).

 ## Roadmap

 This application is an on-going project, open to contributions and critique.
 Functionality that would appropriately flesh out the application include the following:
-1) ...
+1) add content to all specified routes
+2) incorporate TypeScript
+3) incorporate automated testing

 ## Bugs and Issues